Seven Best Practices for HOA Budgeting

 7. Follow the rules.Make sure that you are doing everything “by the book” (that is, according to California law and your governing documents).
 For example, although your board can legally transfer funds temporarily from your reserve fund to your operating fund, California law requires that you communicate the board’s intent to consider the transfer in a notice of meeting.
 Also, make sure that you have proper internal controls in place so that funds cannot be misappropriated or wasted.

-Budgeting is a big job, but it has the potential to make your community a better place to live if you and the other board members manage your annual budget well.
+HOA budgeting is a big job, but it has the potential to make your community a better place to live if you and the other board members manage your annual budget well.
 To learn more about how to develop an effective annual budget, contact FirstService Residential, California’s leading community management company.